newrelic/newrelic-php-agent/STYLEGUIDE.md

 ```
   /*
-   * Purpose: All function declarations in .h files in the repository are documented
+   * Purpose: All function declarations in .h files in the repository are documented.
-   * using Doxygen.
-Every function has an @brief, lists its @param as well
+   * Every function has a Purpose, lists its Params as well
-   * as its @return value.
-In some cases, @warning is used to point out a
+   * as its Return value.
-   * particularly problematic issue with respect to usage or behavior.
    *
    * Params:  1. parameter1  Long descriptions must be indented for easier
    *                         reading.
 Notice how this description is long but